 Please check the

-Due to the continuing need to prioritise waste and recycling collections deliveries of green bins and compostable sacks may be slightly slower than usual.
-Please bear with us while we get your containers to you as soon as possible.
+Due to the continuing need to prioritise waste and recycling collections, deliveries of orange sacks, green bins and compostable sacks may be slightly slower than usual.

 Schools and colleges Havering Adult College